muzzkit/muzzkit/README.md

 - 👋 Hi, I’m @muzzkit
-- 👀 I’m interested in Javascript, Nextjs, Solidity, and Rust
+- 👀 I’m interested in Javascript, React, Nextjs, Solidity
 - 🌱 I’m currently learning architecture designs
 - 💞️ I’m looking to collaborate on any Javascript or Typescript Project
 - 📫 .....